 Following the construction of the house lots, the sites would be stabilized with vegetation.
 The disturbed ground surfaces would be spread with a minimum of 4" of topsoil from the stockpiles.
-Lawn areas would be established.
-Trees and shrubs would be planted which would further stabilize the ground surface.
+Lawn areas would be established, and trees and shrubs would be planted in accordance with the Village Planning Board's Coastal Plating Guide to further stabilize the ground surface.
 Plants would also be installed in the rain garden on Lot 1.
 The plants would stabilize the rain garden while providing opportunities for biological uptake of nutrients, such as nitrogen and phosphorus.